kprzystalski/oreilly-intro-to-dlt/README.md

 # Fabric

 We have the example based on Hyperledger Fabric.
-The installation of Hyperledger Fabric consist of one simple step:
+The installation of Hyperledger Fabric consist of one simple step, run the ``setup.sh`` script in the setup directory of the ``fabric`` branch of this repository.
+The second directory is the example chaincode.
+The
-``curl -sSL http://bit.ly/2ysbOFE | bash -s -- 1.4.2 1.4.2 0.4.15``.

 # Corda